-More information about New-Style Employment and Support Allowance, claim procedures and contact information is at nidrect:
+More information about New-Style ESA, claim procedures and contact information is at nidrect:

-Jobseeker’s Allowance is an unemployment benefit payable for up to 182 days to anyone that meets the contribution conditions .
+Jobseeker’s Allowance (JSA) is an unemployment benefit payable for up to 182 days to anyone who has made sufficient National Insurance contributions.
 Claimants will be required to make regular reports to their Work Coach about job search activities.

-More information about New-Style Jobseeker’s Allowance, claim procedures and contact information is at nidirect:
+More information about New-Style JSA, claim procedures and contact information is at nidirect:

 See our separate page for more information about Universal Credit.